syncliteio/SyncLite/README.md

 1. A docker image of SyncLite Consolidator is available on docker hub : https://hub.docker.com/r/syncliteio/synclite-consolidator

-2. OR A release zip file can be downloaded from this GitHub Repo : https://github.com/syncliteio/SyncLite/releases
+2. OR a release zip file can be downloaded from this GitHub Repo : https://github.com/syncliteio/SyncLite/releases

 # Supported Systems